mklarman/bookie/README.md

  Next is to pick the teams to fill the wager, the if statements here will work off of wager type.
 As a selection is made, have that selection fall out of the array of choices.
 To do that, once a selection is made and stored in a variable, loop through the selection array and ask where the selection and selection array are equal and cut that element from the array.
 This way a selection can't appear in the same wager twice.

  once client, amount, type, and teams are set, the wager is ready to be saved.

+ PAGES:

+ Landing Page: A thematic page that speaks to the theme, has the login, and a link to sign up.

+ SIGN UP: Holds the registration form for new members

+ Your SportsBook, if user.clients == niil, show a message that they need to get some clients and how to get clients.
+If they have users but no current wagers, display "You Haven't booked any bets today yet".
+If their is current wagers then this page will display today's action.

+ Clients New: Fish for clients

+ Wagers New: Action contracts

+ Wagers Edit: Grade Action Contracts, display User bankroll here.

+ Sports Book info: Client list with net profit/loss figure.
+The net p/l for last ten.
+The net p/l for various wager types.
+This may be client/index.
+Give aggregate info, for specific client info you click on the client and are brought to..

+ Client/show page where the detailed stats of a specific client can be seen

+ How to Play: explain the object for the game